 Some of the urban habitats they collected the flies from were a food market, a public hospital, a public park, and a landfill for household waste.
 They also collected flies from a protected area in the Amazonian rainforest, and from various animal farms.

 The researchers extracted and sequenced DNA from the head, thorax, abdomen, legs, and wings of blowflies — scientifically known as Chrysomya megacephala — and houseflies, known as Musca domestica.

-The scientists analyzed the bacteria, and their findings were published in the journal Scientific Reports.
+The scientists analyzed the bacteria, and their

 “This is the first study that depicts the entire microbial DNA content of insect vectors using unbiased methods,” Prof. Junqueira says.
 “Blowflies and houseflies are considered major mechanical vectors worldwide, but their full potential for microbial transmission was never analyzed comprehensively using modern molecular techniques and deep DNA sequencing.”

 Prof. Junqueira and colleagues found 33 different species of bacteria, many of which can also act as human pathogens.

 In particular, they found a high incidence of Helicobacter pylori, a pathogen that can cause peptic ulcers in humans and is a risk factor for stomach cancer and MALT, a type of non-Hodgkin’s lymphoma.